When Does the New York Bag Ban Actually Start?

 Going Plastic Bag Free in New York

 The New York bag ban has created a need for reusable bags and increased demand for paper bags.
 NY retailers and marketers can get the help they need from Factory Direct Promos.
-We have been in business for almost 30 years, so we have learned how to streamline the process to best serve our customers.
+We have been in business for over 10 years, so we have learned how to streamline the process to best serve our customers.
 We are ISO 9001, GOTS, Fairtrade, and FEDEX certified which means we have a strong and established commitment to our customers, employees, stakeholders, and the planet.
 Our factory-direct model means you get the best pricing available.

 We offer certified reusable bags which is a distinction established by CalRecycle that establishes the requirements and standards reusable bags must meet.
 We also offer Kraft recycled paper bags to fulfill all of your custom bag needs.
 Contact us for help creating the right reusable bags for your business.Tagged